roeme/shgit/README.md

   (for stupid enterprise environments/slow homes/low resources)
 - Works with vanilla bash
 - Doesn't clobber your personal aliases/setups (or at least tries to)
+- Intended to operate within one repo (one instance per repo)

 Installation:
 -------------